-Structures and analogies as described earlier), the learner, at another time and place, then interacts with this representation in L1 and L0.
+Once these representations are stored (and of course for this we would use our coherence structures and analogies as described earlier) the learner, at another time and place, then interacts with this representation in L^1 and L^0 .
 The trick is to substitute two separated conversations, each with a machine as mediator, for the direct, human-with-human conversation of face-to-face teacher and learner.
-What must be ensured in that mediation is that understanding of the subject matter is conveyed (it should also be facilitated, efficient, even thrilling.
+What must be ensured in that mediation, is that understanding of the subject matter is conveyed (it should also be facilitated, efficient, even thrilling).
 How could this understanding be measured?
 Let us (shall we?) return to a previous argument, now with a more formal interpretation for the sake of applying it to our mechanical friend, the computer.

-The architecture of conversation presented above, with its horizontal clefts, holds that understanding is captured in a closure that is present across L^1 and L^0 (remember always that 0 and 1 are arbitrary), such that the L^1 procedures (goals) control L^0 procedures (methods or actions) that return results to L^1 that achieve the goals.
+The architecture of conversation presented above, with its horizontal clefts, holds that understanding is captured in a closure that is present across L^1 and L^0 (remember always that 0 and I are arbitrary), such that the L^1 procedures (goals) control L^0 procedures (methods or actions) that return results to L^1 that achieve the goals.
 Hence, in less formal terms, the participant can both describe a desired result and also how to achieve it; in addition the execution of the 'how' descriptions will bring about the result.

-Hence to test understanding the requirements are quite simple: require that both L1 and L0 utterances are declared which, when coupled, form a closure, i.e., they 'make sense' together.
+Hence to test understanding the requirements are quite simple: require both L1 and L0 utterances which, when coupled, form a closure, i.e., they 'make sense' together.
 As I claimed before, a human does this quite naturally, the computational engine that a living systems is, seems designed (destined?) to do so.
 For a machine-mediated testing procedure, various methods can be used to (1) show evidence of the relations that are an L1 description, and (2) carry out L0 descriptions, that is, perform an act that achieves the desired result.
 There is great flexibility to achieving these in modern computing environments, with simulations, graphical interfaces, even the crude 'natural language' facilities coming to the aid of the mechanical teacher/tester.